 Search Results for: diploma

 Search results do not include local resources.
-To find a local resource, please visit the main local resource page and choose your state, then use the navigation sub-menu.
+To find a local resource, please visit the main local resource page and choose your state, then use the quicklinks to navigate to the desired category.

 “Do homeschoolers get a diploma?
 Half of my family is pro-homeschooling and half is anti-homeschooling.
 How do I convince my family that homeschooling would be a better and more positive solution than public school?”
 You have a couple of overt questions and a couple of implied ones.
 Let’s see what we can tease apart here, because these are common concerns for prospective homeschoolers.
 Continue reading »